RanjaniPadmanabhan/Data-Science-Projects/README.md

 The following projects were done by me as part of my Masters (MSc) in Data Science education.
 Projects were done in Python and R.

+R Projects can be founf here : https://rpubs.com/RanjaniPadmanabhan

 # Contents

 ### Machine Learning / Python